{/*

 5. Avoid Over Selling in Your Posts

-Rarely will one article push your prospect over the edge and get them to purchase, It's not about finding magic words, it's about building trust and value through conversations with your prospect that encourages them to sign on the dotted line.
+Rarely will one article push your prospect over the edge and get them to purchase.
+It's not about finding magic words; it's about building trust and value through conversations with your prospects that encourage them to sign on the dotted line.

 I believe in having a call to action in your content, but it should guide your prospect to take the next logical step, which usually isn’t to buy right away.

-Again, think about your top middle and bottom of funnel and what comes next in your process.
+Again, think about your top, middle and bottom funnels and what comes next in your process.
 You may have a useful lead magnet that moves prospects into an automated email sequence that further educates them.

-Going straight for the sale often comes across as desperate and when your prospect sniffs desperation, they’ll turn and run the other way.
+Going straight for sale often comes across as desperate, and when your prospect sniffs desperation, they’ll turn and run the other way.

 6. Step Up Your Writing Game